 - You can use a potato masher, potato ricer, immersion blender, or a fine mesh strainer.
 I personally prefer the fine mesh strainer as it yields a very creamy and smooth texture.
 With a potato masher it is easy to skip some potato bits, an immersion blender is easy but it makes potatoes gluey, potato ricer might actually be better than a strainer but a strainer is what I have, so I find that it creates the best texture.

-- Add sour cream, salt, pepper, minced garlic, and chopped onion.
+- Add sour cream, cream cheese, salt, pepper, minced garlic, and chopped onion.
 You can add butter now or directly to the bowl when serving.
 Mix, taste, and adjust the seasoning.
 If you would like a thinner texture, add more sour cream!

 I love this recipe!
 I also really like mashed potatoes with butter.